csdms/hrt_workshop/README.md

-# Landlab tutorial for the HRT workshop
+# Landlab Tutorials for the HRT Workshop
 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/gantian127/overlandflow_usecase/blob/master/LICENSE.txt)

 This repository includes the Jupyter Notebooks used as the [Landlab](https://landlab.github.io/) tutorials for the